-Now that the floor is swept and you’ve eliminated the scuff marks, what about those tough stains of gum or paint you may fear will be impossible to remove?
+Looking for more than an everyday clean and wondering what to do about those tough stains of gum or paint you may fear will be impossible to remove?

 For stains including ink, lipstick, tomato sauce, grape juice, ketchup or others you think are impossible to remove, a baking soda paste works miracles!
 Apply the baking soda paste (baking soda and water) with a soft rag, then simply rub gently until the stains disappear.

-If you like these tips for your vinyl floor you’ll also enjoy these general cleaning tips from the professionals at Molly Maid!
+Love having a clean house but hate how often you need to clean?
 If you would like to take house cleaning off your to-do list, please contact your local Molly Maid or call us at (800) 654-9647 today!